How plainfra keeps your infrastructure safe

 8. Revoking access

-You remain in complete control of the IAM role at all times.
-To immediately revoke plainfra's access to your AWS account:
+You control the IAM role at all times.
+To revoke plainfra's access to your AWS account:

 - Log into your AWS Console